What are in-app purchases?

 What is a subscription?

 With a subscription, you pay to access content from an app or service for a period of time.
 For example, you might subscribe to Apple Music on a monthly basis.
-Subscriptions include services that you sign up for in an app, such as Hulu, Spotify, Pandora, or HBO NOW.
+Subscriptions include services that you sign up for in an app, such as a video or music streaming service.

 Most subscriptions renew automatically unless you cancel them.
 With some apps and services, you can choose how often the subscription renews.
 For example, you might be offered weekly, monthly, quarterly, or yearly subscriptions.